Last Minute Long Distance Movers

 With the estimate, they will provide you with a copy of their tariff, a description of all the fees they can charge.
 The tariff includes services you may need at both origin and destination that you may or may not be able to control.
 Things you can control include packing, which is up to you.
 If you choose to have the mover pack your goods, it will cost extra, but it will save time, and they may require that they pack certain items to protect them adequately.
 Refusal can risk coverage.
 Services you may have no control over are called impracticable operations and include things like a steep driveway, which results in additional labor, or a shuttle.
 A shuttle means that the full-sized moving truck can’t be stationed next to the actual residence for some reason, and the shipment must be loaded into a smaller vehicle and shuttled to the property.
 This service adds to the labor cost.

 Since you are planning your move at the last minute, there is potential for disturbance.
 Give yourself peace of mind by having a back-up plan.
 Be prepared for delays or detours.
-Your back-up might be another mover or an alternate date.
+Your back-up might be to contact another mover you can contact on a same day notice or an alternate date.
 Perhaps you can move your household items into storage for a few weeks and stay in temporary housing.
 You may want to investigate the option of a self-move, either into storage or to the destination.
 A compromise possibility to research is a trailer which you can pack your goods into or hire someone to pack for you.
 This is similar to the portable units that you can have delivered for loading and transporting.
 Moving is subject to surprises, and the best way to respond is to be prepared.

 It depends on when this move is happening.
 Summer months are the busiest for movers, especially summer weekends.
 If you are trying to schedule your move during those days, it might be challenging to find a crew available on such short notice.
 On the other hand, if you’re trying to schedule a move during non-vacation months and weekdays, you can find movers who are available for same-day moving.